*Applications may be reviewed on a rolling-basis and this posting could close before the deadline.

 Mentor(s): The mentor for this opportunity is Jason Walling (Jason.email@example.com).
 If you have questions about the nature of the research please contact the mentor(s).

-Anticipated Appointment Start Date: mid-late September 2021.
+Anticipated Appointment Start Date: mid-October/ early November 2021.
 Start date is flexible and will depend on a variety of factors.

 Appointment Length: The appointment will initially be for one year, but may be renewed upon recommendation of ARS and is contingent on the availability of funds.